United States Army Replacement and School Command: History

 It was established as part of the Army Ground Forces in March 1942, after it was noted that divisions, though initially well-balanced, soon became unbalanced in combat as the infantry took casualties faster than other arms.
 When it started, the Replacement and School Command consisted of about 166,000 officers and men, and it reached its peak in May 1945 with 481,000 personnel.

 The Command operated Replacement Training Centers (RTCs), especially Infantry Replacement Training Centers (IRTCs), in an effort to train new recruits to replace combat casualties.
-IRTCs included Fort McClellan in Alabama, Camp Roberts in California, Camp Wheeler in Georgia, and Camp Fannin, Camp Howze, and Fort Wolters in Texas.
+IRTCs included Fort McClellan in Alabama, Camp Roberts in California, Camp Blanding in Florida, Camp Wheeler in Georgia, and Camp Fannin, Camp Howze, and Fort Wolters in Texas.
+The Field Artillery Replacement Center was located at Fort Sill, Oklahoma, and was commanded by Ralph McT.
+Pennell.

 The first commanding general of the Replacement and School Command was Courtney Hodges.
 Other commanding generals included Harold R. Bull and Harry Hazlett.
-Initially, training programs ran for 4 weeks, culminating at 17 weeks by the wars end.
+Initially, training programs ran for 4 weeks, culminating at 17 weeks by the war's end.

 Tony Cucolo notes that the men who trained at IRTCs replaced the dead: "The men trained here knew they were going to the deadliest places on the WWII battlefield."